zilexa/Homeserver/Applications-Overview.md

 >By blocking on DNS request level, you easily block 5-15% of internet traffic requests, significantly reducing the data needed to load websites, run apps and play games.\
 >All devices connected to your router such as home speakers, smart devices, mediaplayer etc are automatically protected.\
 >This setup can also be used used remotely via split tunnel VPN (see PiVPN).
 This means you have 1 adfiltering and DNS resolver for all devices, anywhere in the world.
+- Required configuration:
+  - walkthrough the first time wizard at http://serverip:3000
+  - Settings>DNS Settings, Upstream DNS servers should only contain your unbound service: `127.0.0.1:5335`
+  - Filters>DNS blocklists: click Add blocklist, select `OISD Blocklist Basic`, hit save, then uncheck others and only check `OISD Blocklist Basic`.
+  - Filters>DNS Rewrites: Add DNS rewrites for each local (not online exposed) service you want to access via a local domain instead of having to type ip:port all the time.
+For example, add `docker.o`, `192.168.88.2` to access Portainer by going to `http://docker.o/`, if your server lan IP is 192.168.88.2, and add `adguard.o` to access Adguard itself via this nice domain instead of `192.168.88.2:3000`.
+    - For services (like Adguard Home!) using `network_mode: host` in docker-compose, this works only when accessing the domain on other devices within your LAN.
+To access such services in a browser on your host system, add the domain in the `/etc/hosts` file of your server.

 ### _Cloud Experience_